siheming/mspypeline/README.md

 The requirements are:
 - `ms_analysis_default.yml` a file which contains all defaults for the analysis pipeline.
+- `go_terms` a directory containing (GO-term) txt files for proteins with which should be analyzed.
+This influences the enrichment analysis of the GO-term plot.
-- `important_protein_names.xlsx` a file which contains proteins which should be analyzed.
-These impact descriptive plots and the score calculation.
+- `pathways` a directory containing (pathway) txt files for proteins with which should be analyzed.
+This setting impacts descriptive plots and score calculations.
-- `important_receptor_names.xlsx` a file with receptors.
-- `go_analysis_gene_names.xlsx` a file which contains GO annotations for the enrichment analysis.

 ## Support
 If additional support is required try googleing, asking a programmer or